divertimentos/curso-udemy-react-the-complete-guide/README.md

 When you access values through refs, you are dealing with **Uncontrolled Components**.
 Their internal state is not controlled by React anymore, have this in mind.
 It's a side-effect of using less code to access the DOM directly through this hook.

-# Side-Effects, Reducers, and Context API
+# Section 10: Side-Effects, Reducers, and Context API

 The `useEffect()` hook has 2 parameters, a function, and an Array.
 The function is executed **after** every component evaluation if the specified dependency (in the array, the second parameter) changes.
 That means that `useEffect()` hook doesn't re-run whenever the component re-renders, it has its own lifecycle.